iKramp/OS-race/README.md

-# OS-race
+# meowOS
-A poorly written OS for a challenge between me, zorz42 and borbrudar
+A poorly written OS that tries to be linux-like but hates fork/execve combo